ohrrpgce/ohrrpgce/readme-fb.txt

 Not Yet Done
 ------------
-- Most obviously, the fade in/fade out.
-I don't think this is especially difficult, but I haven't quite got round to it yet.
 - Drives.
 The drive list is faked, and there's no way to change drives yet, so run it from the same drive as your game files.